Skip to Content

 Jump ropes aren’t just for kids!
 Perhaps the best part of this exercise is the fact that it is cost effective– You can find a jump rope for pretty cheap at most stores.
 Plus, you can invest in a more heavy weight, athletic jump rope later if you choose.
 Jump roping may be an underrated exercise, but it provides great benefits.
 It improves coordination, is great for cardiovascular health, strengthens your bones, and offers a full-body workout.
 By jump roping, you can strengthen your calves, glutes, and quads, while also engaging your core, shoulders, and arms.

-While jump roping may seem pretty straightforward, it is important to have the proper technique.
-Be sure to start with the rope behind you, right at your heels.
-Rotate your forearms forward and then your wrists to swing it overhead.
-Then, bend your knees slightly and jump by springing up from your toes when the rope reaches your shin area.
 Stay on the balls of your feet as you jump.
 Start off slowly and then pick up speed once you get used to the routine.
 Once you feel like you’ve mastered this workout, you can try switching up your workout routine to incorporate other exercises.
 For example, you can try 10 minutes of jump roping, 10 minutes of squats, and so on.

 What exercises will you try?